Asia: Economy

 Singapore has one of the busiest container ports in the world and is the world's fourth-largest foreign exchange trading hub.

-Asia has the largest continental economy in the world by both GDP nominal and PPP values, and is the fastest growing economic region.
-As of 2025, China is by far the largest economy on the continent.
-It is followed by India, Japan, South Korea, Turkey, Indonesia, Saudi Arabia and Taiwan which are all ranked among the top 20 largest economies both by nominal and PPP values.
-Based on Global Office Locations 2011, Asia dominated the office locations with 4 of the top 5 being in Asia: Hong Kong, Singapore, Tokyo and Seoul.
+Asia is both the largest continental economy in the world by both GDP nominal and PPP values and the world's fastest growing economic region.
+As of 2026, China is by far the largest economy on the continent.
+It is followed by India, Japan, South Korea, Turkey, Indonesia, Saudi Arabia, and Taiwan, which are all ranked among the top 20 largest economies by both nominal GDP and PPP values.
+Based on Global Office Locations 2011, Asia dominated global office locations with 4 of the top 5 being in Asia: Hong Kong, Singapore, Tokyo and Seoul.
 Around 68% of international firms have an office in Hong Kong.

 In the late 1990s and early 2000s, the economy of China had an average annual growth rate of more than 8%.
 According to economic historian Angus Maddison, India had the world's largest economy for much of the past three millennia prior to the 19th century, accounting for 25% of the world's industrial output.
-China was the largest and most advanced economy on earth for much of recorded history and shared the mantle with India.
-For several decades in the late twentieth century Japan was the largest economy in Asia and second-largest of any single nation in the world, after surpassing the Soviet Union (measured in net material product) in 1990 and Germany in 1968.
-(NB: A number of supernational economies are larger, such as the European Union (EU), the North American Free Trade Agreement (NAFTA) or APEC).
-This ended in 2010 when China overtook Japan to become the world's second largest economy.
-In 2025, India overtook Japan in terms of nominal GDP to become the World's 4th largest and Asia's 2nd largest economy.
+China was the largest and most advanced economy on Earth for much of recorded history and shared the mantle with India.
+For several decades in the late twentieth century, Japan was the largest economy in Asia and second-largest in the world, after surpassing the Soviet Union (measured in net material product) in 1990 and Germany in 1968.
+This ended in 2010, when China overtook Japan to become the world's second largest economy.
+In 2025, India overtook Japan in terms of nominal GDP to become the world's 4th largest and Asia's 2nd largest economy.

 In the late 1980s and early 1990s, Japan's GDP by currency exchange rates was almost as large as that of the rest of Asia combined.
 In 1995, Japan's economy nearly equaled that of the US as the largest economy in the world for a day, after the Japanese currency reached a record high of 79 yen/US$.
-Economic growth in Asia since World War II to the 1990s had been concentrated in Japan as well as the four regions of South Korea, Taiwan, Hong Kong and Singapore located in the Pacific Rim, known as the Four Asian Tigers, which are now all considered developed economies, having among the highest GDP per capita in Asia.
+Economic growth in Asia since World War II to the 1990s had been concentrated in Japan as well as South Korea, Taiwan, Hong Kong, and Singapore, known as the Four Asian Tigers, which are now all considered developed economies, having among the highest GDP per capita in Asia.

 Mumbai is one of the most populous cities in Asia, as well as an economic and tourism hub.